tjheslin1/Patterdale/docs/probes.md

 if the query was unsuccessful

-`database_up{database="myDB2",query="SELECT 1 FROM DUAL"} -1.0`

-if the query wasn't executed succesfully against the database
+If the query was not executed succesfully or timed out against the database, a descriptive log is produced and no metric is presented.

 This conforms to the [Prometheus](https://github.com/prometheus/prometheus) standard.